CavemanKT/case-study-advanced-todolist/README.md

 - Run `$ git remote remove origin`
 - Create a new repo and add the repo ssh link to remote
 - Run `$ git push origin master`

+# Debug
+In Chrome, go to `chrome://inspect`
+Click on the appropriate Remote Target